heptarch/heptarch.github.io/projects.md

 freedom and an environment stimulating to scholarship and scientific research interest.
 It is most important to limit their work to that of research."
 An ill-framed objective or a quarterly review might distract from their real job.

+Of course, to meet the technical needs of Bell and later AT&T, someone had to keep track of what was going on; it just wasn't the researchers.
+Once a fundamental research project reached a certain level of maturity, it would be handed over to a development team.
+In Kelly's words: "This pattern repeats itself again and again.
+A research programme is initiated.
+Then as new knowledge that gives promise of worth-while application is obtained, a fundamental development team is activated.
+It builds a background of basic technology under the watchful eye and with the consultative aid of the men of research."
+There was a very clear division of labour between research and development, to ensure researchers didn't "lose contact with the forefront of their field of scientific interest".

-On similar grounds, projects would be taken away from fundamental researchers once they'd reached a certain level of maturity, to ensure they do not "lose contact with the forefront of their field of scientific interest".
-But Kelly's management was not only in these invisible policies of focus; as the transistor shows, he saw his researchers as collaborators rather than underlings, and directed their efforts with superb managerial and technical insight *from the inside*.
+Kelly did more than enforce focus and interdisciplinarity; as the transistor shows, he saw his researchers as collaborators rather than underlings, and directed their efforts with superb managerial and technical insight.
+He lead from the inside.

 One might be inclined to view this "institute of creative technology" as a lucky and historically unique confluence.